-Retained inert foreign bodies should be followed up with regularly, with exact timing determined on a case by case basis, which is also the case with intra-ocular foreign body
+Retained inert foreign bodies should be followed up with regularly, with exact timing determined on a case by case basis, which is also the case with an intraocular foreign body.

-Once the patient is back to their baseline, once yearly ophthalmologic follow up is the recommendation, unless otherwise specified.
+Once the patient is back to their baseline, a yearly ophthalmologic follow-up is recommended unless otherwise specified.

 Deterrence and Patient Education

 Most corneal foreign bodies directly result from non-compliance with well-fitting safety goggles.
 Patients should receive education on wearing these while performing high-risk activities and the appropriate fit, as loose-fitting or inadequate protective eyewear can also result in ocular trauma.

 It is important to recall that when examining a patient with ocular trauma, finding one site of traumatic injury does not rule out additional corneal foreign bodies elsewhere.

 Always complete your examination in a standard, routine, thorough, and meticulous manner.